rakivo/corrupter/README.md

 ### Warning: Corrupter is a potentially dangerous application.
 Read the usage section carefully before doing anything!

 ## Usage:
-- I've set the CORRUPT variable to 0 to keep you safe, but to perform a prank you got to set it to 1, and then run ```make```
+- I've set the CORRUPT variable to 0 to keep you safe, but to perform a prank you got to set it to 1 (it's in the main.c file), and then run ```make```
 - After that you can send the compiled binary to your friend and wait for the Corrupter to perform its prank (XD)
 - Important!
 Make sure your friend (or maybe not) is using Linux, because Corrupter works only on Linux.
 - Oh, I almost forgot to tell you!
 By the way, you can edit the WRITE_WHAT variable to change the content that will be written to all of your friend's computer files.
 By default it is set to "rakivo"